potatofut/crypto-trading-api/README.md

 - `.gitignore`: Git ignore file
 - `venv/`: Virtual environment

+## Issues and Fixes

+- **Twitter API 401 Error**: The provided Twitter credentials appear to be expired or invalid.
+Update the `.env` file with valid Twitter API credentials.
+- **RSS Feeds**: Working correctly.
+- **MongoDB**: Ensure the connection string is valid.

 ## Next Steps

-- For the frontend, create a Next.js project in a separate directory.
+- For the frontend, a Next.js project has been created in `c:\Proyectos\Web\crypto-frontend`.
+Open this folder in VS Code to work on it.
 - Connect the frontend to the API endpoints.